alamin39/SpeakBUDDY/README.md

 # SpeakBUDDY
-An iOS application.
+An application for iPhone/iPad

-Technology:
+### Technology:

-Swift
-SwiftUI
+Swift, SwiftUI, Animation